-ALS services include administration of intravenous fluids and the administration of medications by intravenous, endotracheal, intramuscular, subcutaneous, sublingual, inhalation or oral routes, and insertion of endotracheal tube or other advanced airway adjunct device.
+Advanced Life Support (ALS): A level of emergency medical services which includes, but is not limited to, the assessment, treatment, and transportation of sick and injured persons, invasive and non-invasive medical procedures, the administration of medications and basic life support procedures as approved for the appropriate level of certification by the OEMS Medical Direction System.
+ALS services include administration of intravenous fluids and the administration of medications by intravenous, endotracheal, intramuscular, subcutaneous, sublingual, inhalation, or oral routes, and insertion of endotracheal tube or other advanced airway adjunct device.

-Air Ambulance: An aircraft used for air ambulance operations
+Air Ambulance: An aircraft used for ambulance operations.

-Air Ambulance Transportation: Transport of a patient whose medical condition requires transportation by air ambulance as certified by a physician
+Air Ambulance Transportation: Transport of a member whose medical condition requires transportation by air ambulance as certified by a physician.

-Ambulance: A vehicle designed, equipped, and appropriately staffed to transport patients to the nearest medical facility that can provide the needed medical care.
-As classified in West Virginia Health Legislative Rule §64 CSR 48.
+Ambulance: A vehicle designed, equipped, and appropriately staffed to transport members to the nearest medical facility that can provide the needed medical care.
+As classified in WV Legislative Rule §64 CSR 48.